PhreshPhish: A Real-World, High-Quality, Large-Scale Phishing Website Dataset and Benchmark: Test and Benchmark Datasets

 \subsection{PhreshPhish Benchmarks}

 To encourage the development of more robust and generalizable phishing detection models, we provide a suite of benchmark datasets.
 The benchmark datasets are derived from the test dataset but are further processed to make them more challenging and representative of real-world scenarios.
-The steps to create the benchmarks are shown in Algorithm \ref{alg:benchmark-set} in Appendix~\ref{sec:appendix-bench}.
+The steps to create the benchmarks are shown in Algorithm~\ref{alg:benchmark-set} in Appendix~\ref{sec:appendix-bench}.

 {\bf Diversity enhancement} We prune as well as augment the test dataset to make it more diverse and representative.
-We augment the benign data points with points corresponding to the top targeted brands.
-The targeted brands distribution is estimated from the phishing test data, and benign URLs are obtained using Google search.
-Similarly, one can augment the dataset with pages corresponding to top industry categories.
+We augment the benign samples with data points corresponding to the top targeted brands to ensure representation of brands not captured by our benign feed.
+The distribution of targeted brands is estimated across the entire dataset, from which the $k$ most frequent brands are extracted.
+We perform automated web searches to retreive URLs corresponding to these brands, which are subsequently scraped and integrated into the test dataset.
+For our dataset, we selected $k=173$, resulting in approximately 1,000 new data points after cleanup.

-Many data points have dissimilar URLs but very similar HTMLs.
-We prune such phishing data points from the test set.
-This is implemented similar to the leakage filter but with the test set and only the HTML is compared.
+As part of diversity filter, we prune data points in the test set that have similar URLs or HTMLs.
+This is applied to both phishing and benign points.
+This is implemented similar to the leakage filter but points within the test set are compared; any point with neighbors closer than a threshold is dropped.

 {\bf Difficulty filter} Applying the difficulty filter prunes out ``easy'' points, making the dataset more challenging to classify.
 There are several approaches to discovering easy points including exploring various data features, determining the most confounding feature values for the output classes, and selecting data points with those values.
 We take a simpler approach and assume the classification probability of a correctly classified data point can be taken as a proxy of its difficulty.
 We run the test set through a classifier trained on the training set.
 Correctly classified phishing points with score greater than $1 - \delta$ are considered easy and candidates for pruning.
 We randomly sample and drop $k\%$ of the entire dataset.
 Specifically, we set $\delta = 0.15$, and $k = 10$.
-While we currently sample the candidates uniformly, an alternate approach would be to assign weights to the entire test set based on their scores, with higher weights for ``easier'' points, and then perform weighted sampling over the entire set.
-Figure \ref{fig:pr-bench} shows impact of applying the difficulty filter on performance.